Shades-en/Discord-act-bot/README.md

 # Discord-act-bot
-A discord bot which makes activity navigation easier, and get invites
+A discord bot which makes activity navigation easier, and provides resources to invite other users.